Field Trips

 Field trips typically consist of a guided tour, grounds exploration, a living history activity and a picnic lunch in our covered pavilion.
 We can tailor the experience to your group.

-Guided tours will take you through the doctor’s office, kitchen cabin and Rocky Spring Academy where you will learn about the history of the Moore Family, their settlement of the South Carolina Backcountry, the family involvement in the Revolutionary War and everyday life during Colonial times.
+Guided tours will take you through your choice of three historic buildings - the manor house, kitchen cabin, Rocky Spring Academy, or doctor’s office - where you will learn about the history of the Moore Family, their settlement of the South Carolina Backcountry, the family involvement in the Revolutionary War and everyday life during Colonial times.

 Grounds exploration includes visiting the dry cellar, blacksmith forge, barn, smokehouse, wheat house, historic gardens, family cemetery and newly updated nature trail.